ibm-cloud-docs/assistant/migrating.md

 1. Click **Migrate**.

+    A message is displayed when the process is done.
+You can continue migrating other service instances or click **Done**.

+The old (Cloud Foundry-based) service instance that you migrated is now shown as an *alias* of the new (resource-based) version of the instance.
+You can still access the username and password credentials for the Cloud Foundry-based instance from the **Service credentials** page.

+Open the resource-based version of the service instance to access the tool.
+Note that the service credentials for the resource-based version of the service instance specify an API key instead of a username and password.

 For more information, see the [IBM Cloud migration documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/resources/instance_migration.html).

 ## Authentication